-If a continuous bell sounds, go directly to your Fire Assembly Point which is on the basket ball court: KS3 Playground.
+If a continuous bell sounds, go directly to your Fire Assembly Point which is in the main Playground.
 For your safety, you must evacuate buildings in a calm and orderly manner, immediately on hearing the alarm, leaving the building by the nearest exit.
 At the Assembly Point, please find your tutor, line up in alphabetical order within your tutor group, and stand in silence, so staff can ensure you are accounted for.